ortegacruzd/Path2MRatlas/README.txt

 For questions, you can contact: diana.ortega@upm.es

-If you use this tool, please cite: (link pending)
+If you use this tool, please cite:
+Ortega-Cruz D, Bress KS, Gazula H, Rabano A, Iglesias JE, Strange BA.
+Three-dimensional histology reveals dissociable human hippocampal long-axis gradients of Alzheimer's pathology.
+Alzheimer's Dement.
+2024; 20: 2606–2619. https://doi.org/10.1002/alz.13695